LucasDelfino92/morrowindsharp/mw#.md

 ### BAIN installers

 BAIN installers allow modders to split their mods into a number of options.
 This way, the user can select the options they want to install.

-This guide has numerous mods packaged as BAIN installers, and detailed instructions on which of the options offered by these mods you should check (install) and uncheck (skip).
+This guide has numerous mods packaged as BAIN installers.
+Only the options you should install will be listed.
+If it is not listed, then you *must* skip that option.

 ### Hiding files